 This trail meanders through a variety of habitats and offers many opportunities to view wildlife.
 Begin at the shale pit and take the short climb to the ridge top before ascending to the Chimney Run crossing.
 Enjoy rock formations and the cool stream environment while you cross over a wooden bridge.
 Hike through a small field with views of the Warwick Mansion and the Hidden Valley fields.
 Enter the woods in a serene valley located next to a wildlife pond, where it is common to observe waterfowl.
 Continue on an old road bed that leads to Muddy Run and the Jackson River.
 The trail ends on the Muddy Run Trail, approximately 1.5 miles northeast of the parking lot by Warwick Mansion.

 Crabtree Falls is arguably the most beautiful set of waterfalls in Virginia.
-Billed as the tallest waterfalls east of the Mississippi, Crabtree Falls is a must see for anyone who lives in the mid-Atlantic region.
+Billed as the tallest waterfalls east of the Mississippi, Crabtree Falls is a must-see for anyone who lives in the mid-Atlantic region.

 Arrive at the top of the falls just 1.1 miles from the parking area and cross over a wooden bridge to an overlook.
-From here you can’t see Crabtree Falls below as it falls away, but there is sill a nice view of the valley floor and Blue Ridge Mountains.
+From here you can’t see Crabtree Falls below as it falls away, but there is still a nice view of the valley floor and the Blue Ridge Mountains.
 Don’t be tempted to climb over the stone wall onto the uppermost portion of the falls.
-The rocks are covered with a very slippery algae.
+The rocks are covered with very slippery algae.

 Devil’s Marbleyard includes a steep incline for most of the trip, but is well worth the time.
 The trail is not marked well, but you can follow the blue blazes until the end of the Belfast Trail.
 Then continue to follow the trail.